ahmedkhlief/Ninja/README.md

 * easy to add automation for any command you want.

-please note that compling C# depends on the `System.Management.Automation.dll` assembly with SHA1 hash a43ed886b68c6ee913da85df9ad2064f1d81c470.

-If you encounter any issues using Ninja, feel free to file a [bug report](https://github.com/mhaskar/Ninja/issues)!

 # Installation

 First of all make sure to download the latest version of Ninja using the following command :